 If you know you want to spend most of your time at Moody Gardens and the water parks, Moody Gardens Hotel, Spa, and Conference Center is our top pick.
 You just can’t beat the convenience of being able to walk to those attractions from the hotel.

-However, if you want to prioritize time on the beach and ocean views, the Hotel Galvez may be a better bet.
+However, if you want to prioritize time on the beach and ocean views, the Grand Galvez may be a better bet.
 It’s right on the seawall and is within walking distance of Pleasure Pier and closer to The Strand.

 Where to Eat in Galveston with Kids